espoon-voltti/evaka/frontend/README.md

 yarn build
 ```

-**NOTE:** All application configuration should be made in packages'
+**NOTE:** CI builds a **single build for all environments** (per frontend).
+Therefore, all environment-specific configs/feature flags should be done
-config files, and only build-time configuration should be placed in
+as customizations and only build-time configuration should be placed in `.env*`
-`.env*` files.
-The CI only creates a single build for _all_
-environments (per frontend).
+files.

-This allows us to make the CI loop shorter by avoiding duplicate
+This allows us to keep the CI loop shorter by avoiding duplicate
 builds, and also to use complex types in configs (instead of strings).

-### Overriding backend URLs

-When running any local development servers, set the `API_PROXY_URL` to
-override the default API proxy URL.
-This is useful if you want to use the [`compose-e2e` stack](compose/README.md) for running the backend services.

-## Error logging and monitoring
+### Error logging and monitoring

 eVaka has a support for using [Sentry](https://sentry.io) for error
 logging in the frontend applications.
 Sentry's application monitoring
 platform is a commercial product, that is not free to use.
 **Please note, that you can run the application also without Sentry.**

-## Customizing the frontend in forks
+## Customizing the frontend

 See the [docs in `src/lib-customizations/`](./src/lib-customizations/README.md).